We miss Rezzed so much that we turned it into a free tabletop RPG

 It is, if I may say so as an obviously biased party, a triumph.
 The rules, such as they are, guide you through an intense and increasingly surreal dungeon run, were the players are a team of pals each trying to find the indie game they really want to play at Rezzed, and the GM throws obstacles in their path.
 This may include the Rezzed Minotaur, which stalks the labyrinthine halls of the Tobacco Dock, or running into that guy you hate (you know the one).
 There is an optional final boss encounter with Geoff Keighley.

 If you’ve never played a game like this before, don’t worry.
 Making things up as you go is encouraged.
-For proof you can listen to our podcast when it goes up later today, where we play a round of EGX Rezzed The TRPG with special guests Meg from EGX and ReedPop video producer Dean Abdou.
+For proof you can listen to our most recent podcast episode, where we play a round of EGX Rezzed The TRPG with special guests Meg from EGX and ReedPop video producer Dean Abdou.
 During this episode Nate, who wrote the actual rules for this game, makes up multiple new ones, so it is canon that you can do what you like with this game.

 It is a tremendous amount of fun, and I hope you love it as much as we do.